-Grantee Activity Number: CCE-1101-RTR15

-Activity Title: Marketing for the Arts Training Program
+CCE-1101-RTR15 Marketing for the Arts Training Program

+Activitiy Category: Activity Status:

+Public services Under Way

+Project Number: Project Title:

+1101 Community & Cultural Enhancements

+Projected Start Date: Projected End Date:

+02/01/2013 12/31/2013

+Benefit Type: Completed Activity Actual E nd Date:

+()

+National Objective: Responsible Organization:

-River to River Festival 2014
+Urgent Need River to River Festival

-Overall Jul 1 thru Sep 30, 2013 To Date
+Overall Oct 1 thru Dec 31, 2013 To Date

 Total Projected Budget from All Sources N/A \$500,000.00

-Total Budget \$0.00 \$500,000.00
+Total Budget \$500,000.00 \$500,000.00

 Total Obligated \$0.00 \$0.00

 Total Funds Drawdown \$0.00 \$0.00

 Program Funds Drawdown \$0.00 \$0.00

 Program Income Drawdown \$0.00 \$0.00

 Program Income Received \$0.00 \$0.00

 Total Funds Expended \$0.00 \$0.00

 River to River Festival \$0.00 \$0.00

 Match Contributed \$0.00 \$0.00

-As part of LMDC&rsquos Community and Cultural Enhancement Program, LMDC funds will enablethe Lower Manhattan Cultural Council (LMCC) to implement a Marketing for the Arts program (&ldquoMFA&rdquo).
+As part of LMDC&rsquos Community and Cultural Enhancement Program, LMDC funds will enable the Lower Manhattan Cultural Council (LMCC) to implement a Marketing for the Arts program (&ldguoMFA&rdguo).
 The LMCC MFA is a marketing and communications training program, which will benefit seven specific, pre-selected lower Manhattan cultural institutions.
 Goals of the program include: increasing the capacity of the seven downtown cultural organizations to develop and implement strategic marketing and communications plans; to encourage and enable collaboration among the organizations to build community; and to engage in peer-to-peer learning opportunities as the basis for an ongoing network of mutual support.
 The seven preselected and approved organizations which were all found to be in need of marketing and communication enrichment are: Chen Dance Center/H.T.
 Dance; CityLore on behalf of the CATCH consortium (Center for Art, Tradition, and Cultural Heritage); Clemente Soto Velez Center; HERE Arts Center; Museum of American Finance; Museum of Chinese in the Americas; and Poets House.
 Specifically, LMDC will fund costs associated with LMCC staff, marketing and communication consultants, and guest speakers related to the design and implementation of the program.
 In addition, LMDC will provide the funds for LMCC to re-grant up to \$25,000 to each of the seven cultural instructions which have been selected to be a part of this program for the implementation of their marketing plan.
 Beneficiaries of the Program will be Lower Manhattan residents and workers who work on, visit or attend exhibitions or events that the selected cultural institutions execute, as well as, artists and area businesses which will benefit from the expanded and enhanced activity in Lower Manhattan generated by these institutions through the successful implementation of their newly engineered marketing campaigns.
 The amount of this LMDC grant is \$500,000.